Who we are

 We have small dedicated teams in Antarctica and the UK who work hard to keep our operation going, preserving our Antarctic heritage and sharing it with the world.
 Each year we recruit a team to run and manage Port Lockroy in Antarctica and occasionally also have vacancies for other specialist roles in the UK.
 Job vacancies are advertised on this website and on social media.
 Check out our jobs page for up-to-date vacancies.
 We politely ask that you keep an eye on these pages for any updates rather than contact us directly.

-Strategy and Annual Report
+Strategy and Anniversary Report

-Here you can find our 2020 - 2030 strategy and most recent annual reports.
+Here you can find our 2020 - 2030 strategy and our 30th anniversary report.

 Our Supporters